 Overview

-The Quickstart deploys a pre-built starter actor; this tutorial is about writing your own.
-If you haven’t booted a devnet yet, do steps 1–2 of the Quickstart first — this page assumes a validator is reachable at http://localhost:4000 and the cowboy CLI is on your PATH.
+The Quickstart deploys a starter actor; this tutorial is about writing your own.
+This page assumes the cowboy CLI is on your PATH and your project has already been initialized with cowboy init dev or another configured network.

 What you’ll learn: